 An 8-ounce glass of Gatorade contains 110 milligrams of sodium, 30 milligrams of potassium and 14 grams of carbs.
 There are many other sports drinks that contain electrolytes also available at the grocery store.

 The ORS stands for oral rehydration solution.
 This drink mix provides 330 mg of sodium and 185 mg of potassium and one packet is recommended to be mixed in 8 ounces of water.
 One packet contains 35 calories as well as 70 mg of vitamin C for immune support.

 To recap, here are 10 healthy drinks rich in electrolytes:

 — Coconut water.

 — Fruit juice.

 — V8 +Hydrate Drink.

 — DripDrop ORS.

 More from U.S. News

-Update 07/08/21: This article was previously published and has been updated with new information.
+Update 04/04/22: The story was previously published at an earlier date and has been updated with new information.